Torpor: GPU-Enabled Serverless Computing for Low-Latency, Resource-Efficient Inference: Background and Motivation

 \subsection{GPU Support in Serverless Platforms}

-\revise{ Despite the benefits of the serverless inference model, existing serverless platforms, including \Cloud and other leading platforms, currently lack efficient support for GPUs, which impedes their ability to achieve high-performance serverless inference.
-In fact, numerous \Cloud users have expressed a compelling need to execute their models in GPU-enabled functions.}
+\revise{ Despite the benefits of the serverless inference model, existing serverless platforms, including \Cloud and other leading platforms, currently lack efficient support for GPUs, which impedes their ability to achieve high-performance serverless inference. \Cloud users also have expressed a compelling need to execute their models in GPU-enabled functions.}

 \PHM{\revise{Existing solutions and their inefficiency.}} \revise{A number of recent systems have been proposed to support GPUs in serverless platforms~\cite{ali_fc,heter_serverless_2022,dgsf_2022,yang_infless_2022}.
 They, however, still follow the approach of existing serverful model serving systems (e.g., Nexus~\cite{shen_nexus_2019} and INFaaS~\cite{romero_infaas_nodate}), and deploy inference models as long-running containers where each container, when created, is bound to a specific GPU (i.e., early binding).
-In this approach, the deployed model remains in the memory of a designated GPU to handle future requests, and the occupied GPU resources can only be reclaimed after the model serving terminates.}
+The deployed model remains in the memory of a designated GPU to handle future requests, and the occupied GPU resources can only be reclaimed after the model serving terminates.}